UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw2-opsem-writeup.md

 # Organizing the answers to Part C
 <a name="organize"/>

 For these exercises you will turn in two files: theory.pdf and awk-icon.imp.
 For file theory.pdf, you could consider using LaTeX, but unless you already have experience using LaTeX to typeset mathematics, it’s a bad idea.
 We recommend that you write your theory homework by hand, then scan or photograph it.
-Either way, make sure that your PDF can be opened on a Halligan computer.

 To help us read your answers to Part C, we need for you to organize them carefully:

-The answer to each question must start on a new page.
+ * The answer to each question must start on a new page.

-The theory answers must appear in this order: Exercises 13, 14, 21. and finally 20.
+ * The theory answers must appear in this order: Exercises 13, 14, 21. and finally 20.

-Your answer to exercise 22 should be in file awk-icon.imp.
+ * Your answer to Exercise 22 should be in file awk-icon.imp.

 # How to organize and submit your work
 <a name="submit"/>

-Before submitting code, test what you can.
+Before submitting code, **test what you can**.
 We do not provide any tests; you write your own.
-All code can be fully tested except the code for exercise 22.
+All code can be fully tested except the code for Exercise 22.

-To complete part A, which you do by yourself, download the questions, and edit the answers into the file cqs.opsem.txt.
-If your editor is not good with Greek letters, you can spell out their names: ξ is “xi,” ϕ is “phi,” and ρ is “rho.”
+ * To complete part A, which you do by yourself, download the questions, and edit the answers into the file cqs.opsem.txt.
+If your editor is not good with Greek letters, you can spell out their names: ξ is "xi," ϕ is "phi," and ρ is "rho."

-To submit part B, which you will have done with a partner, cd into bare/impcore-with-locals.
-The directory should contain your code and a README file that documents your solution.
+ * To submit part B, which you may have done with a partner, submit a README.locals file that documents your solution and all of the C files in bar/impcore-with-locals/ that you modified and/or added.

-As soon as you have these files, run submit105-opsem-pair to submit a preliminary version of your work.
+ * As soon as you have these files, submit a preliminary version of your work to Gradescope.
    Keep submitting until your work is complete; we grade only the last submission.
+Each time you submit you need to submit ALL of the files.

-To complete part C, which you do by yourself, create files awk-icom.imp and theory.pdf.
-Please also create a file called README, in which you tell us anything else you think is useful for us to know.
+ * To complete part C, which you do by yourself, create files awk-icom.imp and theory.pdf.
+   Please also create a file called README.md, in which you tell us anything else you think is useful for us to know.

-We provide a template for your README at http://www.cs.tufts.edu/comp/105/homework/opsem-README-template
+   We provide a template for your README.md in your initial github repository.

-As soon as you have the files for parts A and C, which you will have done by yourself, cd into the appropriate directory and run submit105-opsem-solo to submit a preliminary version of your work.
-You’ll need files README, cqs.opsem.txt, awk-icon.imp, and theory.pdf, but preliminary versions are good enough.
-Keep submitting and resubmitting until your work is complete; we grade only the last submission.
+ * As soon as you have the files for parts A and C, which you will have done by yourself, submit the files README.md, cqs.opsem.txt, awk-icon.omp, and theory.pdf to Gradescope.
+   You will have to submit all of the C files you have done and README.locals at the same time.
+   **Preliminary versions of files are FINE to submit.**  Keep submitting and resubmitting until your work is complete; we grade only the last submission.

 # How your work will be evaluated
 <a name="eval"/>

 ## Adding local variables to Impcore

 Everything in the [general coding rubric](../coding-rubric.md) applies, but we will focus on three areas specific to this exercise:

-## Locals
+### Locals

-### Exemplary
+#### Exemplary

  * Change to interpreter appears motivated either by changing the semantics as little as possible or by changing the code as little